zazuko/d3-sparql/README.md

 ## Acknowledgement
-The initial development of this library was supported by the [City of Zürich](https://www.stadt-zuerich.ch/).
+The initial development of this library done by [Zazuko](http://www.zazuko.com) was sponsered by the [City of Zürich](https://www.stadt-zuerich.ch/).